yunpengn/BubbleHero/README.md

     - When user long presses on any **filled** cell in the bubble grid, its color should be cleared.
 Nothing will happen if the cell is not filled at all.
     - When user presses the `Load` button, the level selection view should be shown.
 A level gallery will be displayed and show all previously saved levels (with a screenshot preview and its name).
 - Test level selection
+    - When coming from the menu screen, pressing the green back button on the left top will go back to menu.
+    - When coming from the level designer screen, pressing the green back button on the left top will go back to level designer.
+    - When coming from the menu screen, single-tap on any level design screenshot will start a game with that level and show game play screen.
+    - When coming from the level designer screen, single-tap on any level design screenshot will load that level and allow continuing design based on this and show game play screen.
+    - Long-ress on any level design screenshot, I expect a dialog window to open and ask me to confirm whether to delete that level
+        - If confirm, I expect the level gallery to have one fewer level design.
+        - If not confirm, I expect nothing changes.
 - Test game play
     - Test the launch of a bubble
         - When I drag and release on a location of the screen that is not at least slighlt higher than the position of the bubble launcher, I expect the input is rejected and nothing will happen.